the 4th of May 2012, history was made, as Raphael Domjan, at the helm of a giant of a

 On 27 September 2010 Tūranor PlanetSolar started on a journey around the world in Monaco.
 With this expedition, the

 initiators of the project would like to focus the public awareness on the importance of renewable energies for environmental protection.
 The crew of six will

 circumnavigate the globe solely with the aid of solar power.
 Captain of the expedition is Frenchman Patrick Marchesseau.
 Other participants are Christian Ochsenbein (Bern, Switzerland) and Jens Langwasser (Kiel, Germany); as well as project initiator, president and expedition leader Raphaėl Domjan (Neuchatel, Switzerland).
 On 27 November 2010 the solar boat reached Miami.
 A significant stopover was Cancśn, during the

 At the centerline of the world tour, the French Canadian Captain Erwann Le Rouzic took over in New Caledonia mid May 2011, for the further circumnavigation sharing the master's responsibility with Captain Patrick Marchesseau.

-On the first solar boat expedition around the globe, the Tūranor PlanetSolar has reached two records: fastest crossing of the Atlantic Ocean by
+On the first solar boat expedition around the globe, the Tūranor PlanetSolar has reached two records: fastest crossing of the

 solar boat and longest distance ever covered by a solar electric vehicle.